tytydraco/yessleep/out/Hurricane_Ida_brought_more_than_floodwater_into_our_home_Part_2.md

 As soon as I got inside, Paul walked me over to the kitchen.

 “I called a psychic that a buddy from work recommended,” Paul said.
-“She will come by on Wednesday.”
+“She will come by on Tuesday.”

 “Oh, good,” I said.
 “Hopefully she can help figure out what is going on here.
 By the way, I finally found out what happened to Gabriela.”